Jumaruba/distributed-fake-twitter/README.md

 The repository already has default configurations in the [config folder](config/), so it can be run as follows.

-To create a bootstrap peer:
+Start by creating a bootstrap peer:

 ```console
 $ python -m src.bootstrap